AVpres/homebrew-formulae/README.md

 ## IMPORTANT UPDATE: An FFmpeg Flavour for Archivists

 The standard Homebrew distribution of FFmpeg includes again the options needed for some archival work, however Tesseract comes only with support for English.
-Therefore we recommend either to use again the standard Homebrew distribution, or to to use an alternate, parametrable FFmpeg formula, which is available at Chris Varenhorst’s [GitHub repository](https://github.com/varenc/homebrew-ffmpeg).
+Therefore we recommend either to use again the standard Homebrew distribution, or to to use the alternate, parametrable FFmpeg formula, which is available at Chris Varenhorst’s [GitHub repository](https://github.com/varenc/homebrew-ffmpeg).

 ### To switch back to Homebrew’s distribution